SceneAK/gonzsale-kartul/docs/backend_doc.md

 ## General
 - Refer to setup.sql for database design and field names accessed in controllers
 - Run Node Server/setups/secretKey.js to generate a secret key in console
+- Users with NULL passwords are considered guest users.
+They are users who have put their email for an order, but have yet to register.

 ## Modules
 ### Interactions